project-march/ProjectMarch/doc/march_packages/march_state_machine.rst

 HEALTHY
 ^^^^^^^
 When launched successful the **HEALTHY** state machine is active.
 This part contains all possible gaits.
 Besides gaits we also have *idle* states such as **STANDING**, **SITTING**, **UNKNOWN**.
 **UNKNOWN** is the state in which the current position is not known.
-This can be on start-up, but also after an error is thrown and the |m4| exoskeleton did not fully execute the intended gait.
+This can be on start-up, but also after an error is thrown and the |march| did not fully execute the intended gait.
 Transitions between *idle-states* to *gait-states* are present only when it's safe to execute this gait at that moment.

 In this state machine the **SAFETY** state is always active.
 However, this is not the only active state.